Generic Name: lidocaine (LYE-doe-kane/MEN-thol)

 - if you have allergies to medicines, foods, or other substances

 - if you have a wound at the affected area or your skin is broken, reddened, or damaged in any way

 Some MEDICINES MAY INTERACT with lidocaine patch.
 Because little, if any, of lidocaine patch is absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if lidocaine patch may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use lidocaine patch as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Lidocaine patch is only to be used on intact, clean, dry skin.
-Do not apply lidocaine patch to broken, damaged, or inflamed skin.
+Do not apply lidocaine patch to wounds or damaged skin.

-- Wash your hands before and immediately after using lidocaine patch.
+- Wash your hands immediately after using lidocaine patch.

 Ask your health care provider any questions you may have about how to use lidocaine patch.

 - Lidocaine patch is for external use only.
 Avoid contact with your eyes, ears, lips, mouth, or genital area.
 If you get it in any of these areas, rinse right away with cool water.